History of United Nations peacekeeping: Early years

 The League of Nations-controlled International Force in the Saar (1934–35) may be "the first true example of an international peace observation force".

 The first UN peacekeeping mission was a team of observers deployed to the Middle East in 1948, during the 1948 Arab–Israeli War.
 The mission was officially authorized on May 29, 1948.
 This date is used as a memorial day to all the UN peacekeepers who have died known as the International Day of United Nations Peacekeepers.

 In 1956, the UN responded to the Suez Crisis with the United Nations Emergency Force to supervise the withdrawal of invading forces.
 United Nations Emergency Force as a peacekeeping force was initially suggested as a concept by Canadian diplomat and future Canadian Prime Minister Lester Pearson as a means of resolving conflicts between states.
 He suggested deploying unarmed or lightly armed military personnel from a number of countries, under UN command, to areas where warring parties were in need of a neutral party to observe the peace process.
 Pearson's proposal and offer to dedicate 1,000 Canadian peacekeepers to that cause was seen as a brilliant political move.
 Pearson was awarded the Nobel Peace Prize in 1957 for his work in establishing UN peacekeeping operations.
 UNEF was the first official armed peacekeeping operation modeled on Pearson's ideas.

 Other

 The UN also assisted with two decolonization programs during the Cold War.
 In 1960, the UN sent ONUC to help facilitate the decolonization of the Congo from Belgian control.
 It stayed on until 1964 to help maintain stability and prevent the breakup of the country during the Congo Crisis.
 In West New Guinea from 1962 to 1963, UNSF maintained law and order while the territory was transferred from Dutch colonial control to Indonesia.

+The Congo served as a development ground for the protocol of Peacekeeping operations in decolonising African nations, and as a result the mission and activities of ONUC changed drastically throughout the operation.
+What initially was more akin to a security and policing mission quickly developed into an active shooting war as the conflict progressed.
+UN Resolution 143, which authorised General Secretary Dag Hammarskjöld to intervene in the Congo was subject to varied interpretations by UN civil and military officials, resulting in different actions taken by different contingents of the UN forces in the Congo.
+As the conflict progressed, the security operations began to place more of a focus on military rather than law enforcement goals, with actions such as Operation Rum Punch or Operation Morthor being carried out as military offensives.
+As this was an earlier example of UN peacekeeping, especially in the volatile decolonisation processes of Africa, there was hope that this would set the standard for future operations.
+However, the Congo would be the only African decolonisation programme that the United Nations would involve itself in.